Some cuts that made me sad; some improvements that made me very happy. I’ll do my best not to spoil.

 I don’t even know where to begin.
 There are so many brilliant performers doing exceptional work; even in eight shows I didn’t have time to follow everyone I wanted to see.
 A few specific thoughts:

 Andrea is brilliant.
 I can’t complement his performances enough.
 He’s exceptionally expressive with both his body and his eyes.
 From Porter to Macbeth he absolutely transforms, from sweet and awkward to intense and terrifying.
-His “Moonlight Becomes You” is beautiful, and his Macbeth is convincing both in his monstrousness as a killer and the aching vulnerability of Macbeth as a man.
+His “Moonlight Becomes You” is beautiful, and his Macbeth is convincing both in his monstrousness as a killer and the aching vulnerability of Macbeth as a man who is in way over his head.

 Fania is delightful to follow and brilliant at engaging the audience.
 She fully embodies her characters in every way.
 The contemptuous blasphemy of her Bald Witch must be seen to be believed.